Description

 Independent exit allows the users to escape censorship by withdrawing their funds.
 The system allows users to withdraw their funds by submitting a transaction directly to the contract on-chain.

 Users can be censored if the operator refuses to include their transactions.
-They can still exit the system.
+However, there exists a mechanism to independently exit the system.

 The user executes the withdrawal by submitting a transaction on L1 that requires a merkle proof of funds.